fahseltc/ANTony-and-CleopatROACH/docs/project-planning.md

 - [x] Double click unit group to center map on group - 7/13
 - [x] Selected Unit UI - started 7/11-13
 - [x] Unit Grouping UI - 7/13
+- [x] health bars on selected unit area - 7/14
 - Attack Animation
 - Unit limits/food stat + building to increase it (slowly generating larvae?)
 - Hold shift + click more units adds them to the selected group of units

-- health bars on selected unit area food ideas from nerds tunnels to other hives other hives create other units
+  food ideas from nerds
+  tunnels to other hives
+  other hives create other units